digitalservicebund/useid-backend-service/doc/adr/0006-url-format-in-qr-code.md

 The URL contains all the needed data, including the `widgetSessionId` and the encryption key.

-This is an URL, which is never evaluated or opened in a browser.
+This is a URL, which is never evaluated or opened in a browser.
 With regard to possible future changes, the encryption key is added as fragment id, so it won't ever be sent to any server.

 The length will be around 295 characters: